Measuring the dark matter environments of black hole binaries with gravitational waves: Introduction

 We have shown in a previous paper (Ref.~\cite{Kavanagh:2020cfn}, henceforth, Paper I) that in such systems the work done by dynamical friction is typically comparable to (and in some cases much larger than) the total binding energy available in the DM spike.
 This implies that previous calculations of the DM-induced dephasing, which assumed a non-evolving DM density profile, do not conserve energy and can substantially overestimate the size of the effect.
 It further highlights the importance of jointly evolving the distribution of DM and the orbital parameters of the binary.

 Here, we assess the prospects for detecting and characterizing dark-matter overdensities around black holes with the planned Laser Interferometer Space Antenna (LISA).
-The accurate numerical modeling approach described in Paper I is not suitable for a systematic exploration of the model parameter space, as it requires $\order{\SI{10}{\hour}}$ to track a single system starting at \SI{5}{\year} before coalescence.
-We thus introduce here a new analytical model to approximate gravitational waveforms in the presence of an evolving dark matter distribution.
+The speed of the accurate numerical modeling approach described in Paper I is not suitable for a systematic exploration of the model parameter space requiring tens of thousands of waveform evaluations.
+We thus introduce here a new analytical model that runs $\order{10^5}$ times faster to approximate gravitational waveforms in the presence of an evolving dark matter distribution.

 We then study the detectability of dark dress binaries and present a Bayesian analysis of their discoverability and measurability, defined as follows: \begin{itemize} \item {\bf Detectability.} We call a dark dress \emph{detectable} if it can be detected with LISA.
 We require in particular that the signal-to-noise ratio with LISA is larger than 15; \item {\bf Discoverability.} We call a dark dress \emph{discoverable} if it can be distinguished from a GR-in-vacuum system.
 To quantify this, we calculate the Bayes factor between the dark dress and vacuum models for the dress's signal; \item {\bf Measurability.} We derive full posterior distributions for the dark dress model parameters and demonstrate the feasibility of \emph{measuring} them with LISA in case of detection. \end{itemize}